Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 Rutgers Stats and Trends

-- Rutgers has played 11 games, with five wins against the spread.

-- This season, the Scarlet Knights have just two against the spread wins in six games as an underdog of 1 point or more.
+- This year, the Scarlet Knights have just two ATS wins in six games as an underdog of 1.5 points or more.

-- Rutgers' games this season have eclipsed the over/under three times in 10 opportunities (30%).
+- Rutgers' games this season have gone over the total in three out of 10 opportunities (30%).

-- Rutgers is 2-0 against the spread and 3-0 overall when the team scores more than 33.9 points.
+- Rutgers is 2-0 against the spread and 3-0 overall when the team notches more than 33.9 points.

-- This year the Scarlet Knights have turned the ball over 11 times, two more than the Terrapins' takeaways (9).
+- The Scarlet Knights have turned the ball over 11 times this season, two more turnovers than the Terrapins have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.